 There is no loan fee for FEE-HELP loans for graduate courses or bridging study for overseas-trained professionals.

 Through FEE-HELP, the Australian Government pays the amount of the loan direct to ANU.
 Students repay their loans through the Australian taxation system once their income is above the minimum repayment threshold for compulsory repayment.
-Voluntary repayments may be made at any time regardless of income and amounts of $500.00 or more will attract a 5% bonus.
+Voluntary repayments may be made at any time regardless of income.

 Australian citizens and some permanent humanitarian visa holders (PDF, 49KB) who are enrolled in an award program are eligible to use FEE-HELP providing they complete a Request for FEE-HELP assistance on or before the census date of their first course in their current session/semester, and have not exceeded their FEE-HELP limit.